Depending on how you classify SEO, there’s really only one primary goal: attain higher ranks in search results.

 Yes, all the tangential brand and customer benefits from content marketing and other peripheral strategies are nice bonuses, but in strict terms, ranking is the bottom line.

 Accordingly, it’s no surprise that most modern tactics evolved to take advantage of what we know as “ranking signals,” which are actions or constructs that send a message to Google’s evaluative algorithms that your site is an authority worth ranking.
-Get more ranking signals, move up in rank.
+Get more ranking position signals, move up in rank.
 It’s that simple.

 If you’ve spent any significant time in the SEO community, these are probably ranking signals you know about.
 They come in all shapes and sizes, but are all ultimately the product of an action or improvement that makes your site perceptibly more authoritative.
 For example, a new backlink pointing to your website is a ranking signal; depending on the strength of the source, it could pass a little or a lot of authority to your site.
 Similarly, but to a much lesser extent, the loading speed of your web pages can serve as a ranking signal: